Clarifai/docs/docs/api-guide/workflows/create-get-update-delete.md

 import CurlDeleteWorkflowID from "!!raw-loader!../../../code_snippets/api-guide/workflows/create_get_update_delete/delete_workflow_id.sh";
 import CurlDeleteAllWorkflows from "!!raw-loader!../../../code_snippets/api-guide/workflows/create_get_update_delete/delete_all_workflows.sh";

+import CodeOutputExample1 from "!!raw-loader!../../../code_snippets/api-guide/workflows/create_get_update_delete/sample_workflow_predict.txt";

 ## Create

+In this example, we'll create a simple custom workflow that first extracts text from an image and then translates the extracted text to Spanish.

+We'll connect the following two models to achieve our objective:
+- The [ocr-scene-english-paddleocr](https://clarifai.com/clarifai/main/models/ocr-scene-english-paddleocr) model, which detects and recognizes English texts in images;
+- The [text-translation-english-spanish](https://clarifai.com/helsinkinlp/translation/models/text-translation-english-spanish) model, which translates texts from English to Spanish.

-To create a new custom workflow, specify a list of model IDs that are to be included in the workflow.
-Since a model can have several versions, each model ID also requires a specific model version ID.
+We'll specify the IDs of the models and their versions—since a model can have several versions.

 <Tabs>